Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: INTRODUCTION

 To address these challenges, various control approaches have been proposed that account for vehicle dynamics while ensuring accurate path following.
 Conventional studies include methods based on simplified vehicle models that neglect tire slip angles, which are computationally efficient and easier to implement, though they do not fully capture the actual vehicle behavior.
 At the same time, approaches that incorporate full vehicle dynamics have also been widely investigated, providing a more realistic representation of the vehicle motion and enabling higher tracking accuracy \cite{A7,A8,A9}.
 Many of these studies employ nonlinear control techniques, such as feedback linearization or sliding mode control, to guarantee asymptotic convergence to the desired path and maintain favorable tracking performance under nonlinear vehicle dynamics.
-However, a significant limitation in these conventional studies \cite{A7,A8,A9} is that they typically treat the steering angle as a direct control input and do not explicitly consider the influence of steering resistance arising from the steering mechanism.
+However, a significant limitation in these conventional studies \cite{A7,A8,A9} is that they typically treat the steering angle as a direct control input and do not explicitly consider the influence of steering torque resistance arising from the steering mechanism.
 In such formulations, the effect of torque transmission between the steering actuator and the tires is neglected, which may lead to performance degradation under varying road conditions.

 In particular, the stability of path following is strongly influenced by the vehicle's cornering characteristics.
-The cornering power must be set within a range that ensures the stability of the vehicle's zero dynamics---specifically, the internal dynamics such as sideslip angle and yaw rate when the curvature converges to the reference value.
-Ensuring that the cornering power lies within this stable range provides a theoretical foundation for stable path following control.
+When the curvature of the vehicle trajectory converges to the reference value, internal dynamics such as the sideslip angle and the yaw rate---the zero dynamics of the path following system---remain, and their stability must be ensured for stable path following.
+In this paper, the zero dynamics are formally derived and analyzed in Section~\ref{sec2-zerodynamics}, where it is shown that they are stable whenever the rear cornering power is positive, providing a theoretical foundation for stable path following control.

 Even when zero dynamics are stable, variations in vehicle parameters or road conditions may still degrade tracking accuracy.
 To address such uncertainties, robust control frameworks that explicitly consider model uncertainties have attracted increasing attention.
 Among them, Model Error Compensator (MEC) provides a systematic approach to enhancing robustness by compensating for discrepancies between the nominal model and the actual system behavior.